Somatic Stress Relief & Whole-Being Wellness

-Stress is often described as something caused by external events—workload, relationships, uncertainty, or unexpected change.
-Yet many people notice that stress persists even when circumstances improve.
-This reveals an essential truth: stress is not created by events themselves, but by how those events are interpreted, processed, and held within the body and mind.
+Stress is commonly misunderstood as an unavoidable byproduct of external events—workloads, relationship dynamics, or sudden changes.
+Yet, many individuals notice that their internal tension persists even when their external circumstances improve.
+This reveals an essential, foundational truth: stress is not created by external conditions, but by how those events are sub-consciously interpreted, processed, and held within the body and mind.

 Why Stress Persists Even When Life Improves